alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Like most AI applications, the AI is the easy part, and engineering everything around it is the hard part.
 To write a game AI, we first need to implement the rules of the game in code.
 We'll be implementing the HTML5 version of the game, since it has a few changes from the Flash version that make it much easier to get a high score.
-The most important one is that you can earn points in Zen Mode, which lets you always play to the end, rather than causing a Game Over if you don't get enough points.
+The most important one is that you can earn points in Zen Mode, which removes the point thresholds that can cause you to fail levels in the Flash version.

-Most games can be described as a **Markov decision process (MDP)**.
-A Markov decision process is made of 4
+To represent the game, we'll view it as a **Markov decision process (MDP)**, since that's the standard formulation people use in the literature.
+A Markov decision process is made of 4 components:
-components:

 * The state space, covering all possible states of the game.
 * The action space, covering all possible actions from a given state.
-* The transition dynamics.
-Given a state and an action, what is our next state?
+* The transition dynamics, describing what next state you'll reach after doing an action.
-* The reward, how much we get rewarded for taking an action.
-We assume that reward depends only on the current state and action.
+* The reward, which should depend only on the current state and action.
+We are trying to maximize the total reward over all timesteps.

 Translating Destruct-o-Match in these terms,

 * The state space is the shape of the grid and the color of each block in that grid.
 * The possible actions are the different groups of matching color.
-* The transition dynamics are where blocks will be after removing a group and applying gravity.
+* The transition dynamics are the application of gravity after a group is removed.
 * The reward is the number of points the removed group is worth, and the end score bonus if no more moves are possible.

-The reward is the easiest, and follows this scoring table.
+The reward is the easiest to implement, and follows this scoring table.

 <table class="centered-table" style="margin-bottom:15px;">
   <thead>